trvrb/dynamics-practical/README.md

 ![beauti_traits](images/beauti_traits.png)

-We next need to give a model for how each discrete location transitions to other locations.
+We next need to give a model for how each location character state transitions to other location characeter states.

 **Select the 'Sites' panel and click on 'location' in the left-hand list of data partitions.**